alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-live-animals.markdown

 You must make sure that each horse travels with a Commercial Document (DOCOM).

-You can get the DOCOM you need through one of these bodies:
+You can get the DOCOM you need through:

-- [Weatherbys](https://www.weatherbys.co.uk/)- for thoroughbreds and horses on the Weatherby’s non-thoroughbreds register
+- [Weatherbys](https://www.weatherbys.co.uk/) - for thoroughbreds and horses on the Weatherby’s non-thoroughbreds register
 - [British Equestrian Federation](http://www.bef.co.uk/Contact.aspx) - for FEI horses
 - [British Horseracing Authority](http://www.britishhorseracing.com/bha/about-us/contact-bha/) - for racehorses
--

 ##Exporting live fish or molluscs and crustaceans (shellfish)

 You need a health certificate to export fish and shellfish (molluscs and crustaceans) within the European Union (EU) and European Free Trade Association (EFTA) if the species are: